iLib-js/ilib-mono/CONTRIBUTING.md

 ## Getting Started
+External contributors can contribute to the project by following these steps:
 1. Fork the repository.
 2. Clone the forked repository to the local machine.
 3. Create a new branch for the feature or bugfix.